Aaron Swartz

 Aaron Hillel Swartz (Note: Pronunciation: /ˈɛəɹən hɪˈlɛl ˈswɔɹts/ AIR-ən-_-hil-EL-_-SWORTS.)
 (November 8, 1986 – January 11, 2013), also known as AaronSw, was an American computer programmer, entrepreneur, writer, political organizer, and Internet hacktivist.
 As a programmer, Swartz helped develop the web feed format RSS; the technical architecture for Creative Commons, an organization dedicated to creating copyright licenses; and the Python website framework web.py.
-Swartz helped define the syntax of the lightweight markup language format Markdown, and was a co-owner of the social news aggregation website Reddit and contributed to its development until he left the company in 2007.
+Swartz helped define the syntax of the lightweight markup language format Markdown, and was a co-owner of the social news aggregation website Reddit until it was fully sold in 2006 and contributed to its development until he left the company in 2007.
 (Note: Swartz's involvement in Reddit is debated.
 He is considered the co-founder of Reddit by Y Combinator owner Paul Graham as a result of the merger of Swartz's project Infogami and Reddit.
 With the merger of Infogami and Reddit, Swartz became a co-owner and director of parent company Not A Bug, Inc., along with Reddit cofounders Steve Huffman and Alexis Ohanian.
 Ohanian considers Swartz a co-owner of Reddit.)
 He is often credited as a martyr and a prodigy, and much of his work focused on civic awareness and progressive activism.

-After Reddit was sold to Condé Nast Publications in 2006, Swartz became more involved in activism, helping launch the Progressive Change Campaign Committee in 2009.
+After Reddit was fully sold to Condé Nast Publications in 2006, Swartz became more involved in activism, helping launch the Progressive Change Campaign Committee in 2009.
 In 2010, he became a research fellow at Harvard University's Safra Research Lab on Institutional Corruption, directed by Lawrence Lessig.
 He founded the online group Demand Progress, known for its campaign against the Stop Online Piracy Act.

-On January 6, 2011, Swartz was arrested by Massachusetts Institute of Technology (MIT) police on state breaking-and-entering charges, after connecting a computer to the MIT network in an unmarked and unlocked closet and setting it to download academic journal articles from JSTOR using a guest user account issued to him by MIT.
+On January 6, 2011, Swartz was arrested by Massachusetts Institute of Technology (MIT) police on state breaking-and-entering charges after connecting a computer to the MIT network in an unmarked and unlocked closet and setting it to download academic journal articles from JSTOR using a guest user account issued to him by MIT.
 Federal prosecutors, led by Carmen Ortiz, charged him with two counts of wire fraud and eleven violations of the Computer Fraud and Abuse Act, carrying a cumulative maximum penalty of $1 million in fines, 35 years in prison, asset forfeiture, restitution, and supervised release.
-Swartz declined a plea bargain under which he would have served six months in federal prison.
+Swartz declined a plea bargain under which he would have served six months in federal prison, but would have been forced to plead guilty to federal felonies.
 Two days after the prosecution rejected a counter-offer by Swartz, he was found dead in his Brooklyn apartment.
 In 2013, Swartz was inducted posthumously into the Internet Hall of Fame.